dushanka-dev/martial-arts-academy/README.md

 * Sign Up Section

-    * Users can easily sign up to the gym.
+    * This section users can easily sign up to the gym.
-    * Users
-    * Show which classes they do.
-    * More information link to classes page so users can see the instructors availability.
+    * Log In button for existing users.

     <br>